wlonk/arcadia/arcadia.md

-At the end of each season (a bunch of sessions with a coherent arc), go through a questionnaire and ask the table about each character: whether they have done this, or that, etc. They will gain XP based on that, which they can use to modify their reputations and relationships and possibly some other things.
-They may also change out a desire, and should redefine their relationships with the NPCs.
+At the end of each season (a bunch of sessions with a coherent arc), go through a questionnaire and ask the table about each character: whether they have done this, or that, etc. They will gain XP based on that, which they can use to modify their reputations and connections and possibly some other things.
+They may also change out a desire, and should redefine their connections with the NPCs.

 > #### TODO